zulip/zulipbot/README.md

 to claim; **@zulipbot** will assign you to the issue and label the issue as **in progress**.

-    If you're a new contributor, **@zulipbot** will give you read-only collaborator access to the repository and leave a welcome message on the issue you claimed.
+    * If you're a new contributor, **@zulipbot** will give you read-only collaborator access to the repository and leave a welcome message on the issue you claimed.

-    You can also claim an issue that you've opened by including "**@zulipbot** claim" in the body of your issue.
+    * You can also claim an issue that you've opened by including `@zulipbot claim` in the body of your issue.

-    If you accidentally claim an issue you didn't want to claim, comment `@zulipbot abandon` to abandon an issue.
+    * If you accidentally claim an issue you didn't want to claim, comment `@zulipbot abandon` to abandon an issue.

 * **Label your issues** — Add appropriate labels to issues that you opened by including`@zulipbot label` in an issue comment or the body of your issue followed by the desired labels enclosed within double quotes (`""`).

-    For example, to add the **bug** and **help wanted** labels to your issue, comment or include `@zulipbot label "bug" "help wanted"` in the issue body.
+    * For example, to add the **bug** and **help wanted** labels to your issue, comment or include `@zulipbot label "bug" "help wanted"` in the issue body.

-    You'll receive an error message if you try to add any labels to your issue that don't exist in your repository.
+    * You'll receive an error message if you try to add any labels to your issue that don't exist in your repository.

-    If you accidentally added the wrong labels, you can remove them by commenting `@zulipbot remove` followed by the desired labels enclosed with double quotes (`""`).
+    * If you accidentally added the wrong labels, you can remove them by commenting `@zulipbot remove` followed by the desired labels enclosed with double quotes (`""`).